 I remember the days when an excited client would drop a two-inch-thick folder on the table, full of pictures they had torn out of magazines.
 Their notes littered the pages to remind them why they had chosen them.
-Like kids with a birthday wish list, we worked through the pages one by one, and discussed what struck them about each, and how we might incorporate the ideas into their home.
+Like kids with a birthday wish list, we worked through the pages one by one and discussed what struck them about each, and how we might incorporate these design ideas into their home.

 Like many things in our lives, technology has made this easier, more accessible, collaborative, and possible for your dentist to keep their magazines intact.

 Collecting your design inspiration ideas has never been easier than using Houzz.com.
 Even better, you can share your ideas with your design team with just a few clicks.

 An Ideabook is a virtual “folder” where you can quickly save images you like.

 You can search for things like “contemporary kitchen” or “traditional cabinetry”.